Scenic Houston’s mission is to enhance the scenic character of the spaces where we live, work and visit.

 Thanks to Scenic Houston’s advocacy efforts in the early 1980s, a municipal sign code was put in place that prohibited new billboards and provided for reduction, over time, of existing billboards.
 The Houston billboard inventory has dropped significantly.
-There are fewer than 1,600 billboards in Houston today, almost all along the major freeways where federal law protects them from removal.
+There are 1,309 billboards in Houston today (an 87% reduction), almost all along the major freeways where federal law protects them from removal.

 Scenic Houston believes attention to the visual aspects of Houston’s streetscapes is key to maintaining healthy neighborhoods in a vibrant, economically competitive city.
 Our vision is to improve the quality of life for all Houstonians by making it a more visually attractive place to live and work.